 Some of these legal sites can refer you to a lawyer, but they do not qualify nor guarantee the lawyer’s experience or competence.

-It’s likely better if you do your own research on who is and isn’t an experienced and reputable lawyer, and select a lawyer of your own choice.
+It’s beneficial to do your own research on who is and isn’t an experienced and reputable lawyer, and select a lawyer of your own choice.

 Conclusion: Simply Not Worth the Risk